goodbaikin/scci/Readme.md

-# What is scmav
+# What is scci
-The scmav is a short of "Simple Calculator of a Most Accurate Value".
-This tool provides simple statistical analisys, in format "$acc\pm err$".
+The scci is a short of "Simple Calculator of a Confidence Interval".
+This tool provides simple statistical analisys, in format "$avg \pm err$".

-$acc$ is just an average.
+$avg$ is just an average.

 $err$ is a result of $r \times se$ where $se$  is a standard error of mean. $r$ is a bias.
 Its default value is 1.96 which implies 95% confidence interval.
 You can also specify the value of $r$ as an parameter.
 See below Example.